atlassian/smith/docs/design/plugins.md

 function.

 When Smith comes across a resource with `type: plugin` and `pluginName: foobar` it invokes the plugin `foobar`.
-To do that it inspects all the dependencies of the resource specified in `dependsOn` attribute and fetches their outputs to include in the invocation along with the dependencies themselves.
-Smith needs to recognize resource group/version/kinds to be able to fetch the output (if there is one).
+For each dependency (resources that are referenced in `dependsOn` attribute) of the resource with plugin invocation Smith fetches its output objects (if any) and auxilary objects (if any) to include in the plugin invocation along with the dependencies themselves.
+Smith needs to recognize resource group/version/kinds to be able to fetch the outputs and auxialry objects.
-One example is `ServiceBinding` that produces a `Secret`.
+One example is `ServiceBinding` that produces a `Secret` (output object) and references a `ServiceInstance` (an auxilary object).

 A resource must have the group/version/kind of the object that is going to be produced specified.